-Forums cannot be made up, since they require interaction with peers.
-If a student misses a 1st comment deadline, 11:59 pm Thursdays, he/she will receive a failing grade for the assignment.
+Forums cannot be made up (unless there is prior instructor permission), since they require interaction with peers.
+If a student misses a 1st comment deadline (without prior instructor approval), 11:59 pm Thursdays, he/she will receive a failing grade for the assignment.